 University of Las Vegas (UNLV) and also offer education lectures at UNLV's "Dance 103: Sex, Dance and Entertainment" class.
 Fawnia is on the board of directors for the Pole Fitness Association (PFA) and on the Olympic committee for the International Pole Sports Federation (IPSF) as an Elite Athlete with efforts towards the 2020 Olympics.
 The Pole Dance Community (PDC) awarded Fawnia with the PDC Pioneer Award in 2012.
 During the International Pole Championships (IPC) in Singapore Fawnia was awarded the IPDFA Industry Leader of the Year award for 2014.
 Locally she was awarded Las Vegas Top 100 Women of Influence for 2014.

-In 2011 Fawnia created Pole Expo and hosted the first Expo in 2012 in Las Vegas.
-In 2015 Pole Expo has grown to be the largest event of its kind welcoming attendees from over 50 countries.
+In 2011 Fawnia created Pole Expo and hosted the worlds first Pole Expo in 2012 in Las Vegas.
+In 2018 Pole Expo has grown to be the largest event of its kind welcoming attendees from over 50 countries.

 Fawnia produced the world’s first instructional video Pole Work, volume 1 in 1998 and went on to produce six more titles: ‘Dance Moves & Floor Work”, “Fawnia Live in Stage”, Lap Dancing & Entertaining Your Man”, “Making Fitness Fun” (formally “Fitness for the Dancer” ), “Male Exotic Dancing”, and “Advanced Pole Work & Fire”.
 Fawnia has also graced the pages of four Playboy special edition magazines, plus Playboy's Best of Canadian Girls Calendar, the March 2003 cover of Muscle Mag International, and back cover of Oxygen Magazine and three spreads in Muscle & Fitness Magazine.